hiki-t/aisf24_solo_project/intro.md

 <h3 id="exp3"> Final conclusion and future direction </h3>

-Exp1-2 replicated to demonstrate superposition of the toy models (a single layer linear model with ReLU filtering) with the MNIST hand-written digit image datasets.
+Exp 1 and 2 successfully replicated the superposition phenomenon in toy models—specifically, a single-layer linear model with ReLU filtering—using the MNIST handwritten digit dataset.
+This confirms that even simple linear models exhibit superposition when trained on raw image data.
+These results suggest further investigation into whether larger models, more complex datasets, or more diverse image domains also exhibit similar behavior.

-This supports that even a simple linear model represents superposition with raw datasets of image domain.
+A key novel finding from Exp 3 is that interpretability can be enhanced using a combination of three models:
-This suggests that
+- A <b>main model</b> performing the primary task.
-it would be worthwhile to explore further whether more scaled models or datasets or more complex image data (e.g. more diverse range of images) would also represent superpositon.
+- A <b>sparse autoencoder (SAE)</b> extracting more mono-semantic-like features.

-The other novel findings in Exp3 showed that more human understandable interpretability technique could be developed by using a combination of a main model (conducting a main task), a SAE model (extracting relatively more mono-semantic-like features than the main model), and a generative model (reconstructing inputs/datasets from hidden layer(s) of the main model), and reconstructing inputs/datasets-like stimuli by activating key features.
+- A <b>generative model</b> reconstructing inputs from the hidden layers of the main model.

-It would be useful if this combined technique could be applicable to a variety of tasks, domains and goals by switching each of the aforementioned three roles with the most relevant ones.
+By selectively activating key features, this approach enables the reconstruction of dataset-like stimuli, potentially improving human interpretability.
+Future work could explore applying this combined technique across different tasks, domains, and objectives by adapting each component to the most relevant architecture or model type.

 <br>